-- Commercial alkaline electrolysers were installed in Luleå in 2021. - The nominal production capacity is 910 Nm/h which corresponds to an electrical power supply of approximately 4.5 MW. - The electrolysers have been in operation for more than 9000 hours. - The plant produces all the hydrogen used for direct reduction and hydrogen storage.
+- Commercial alkaline electrolysers were installed in Luleå in 2021. - The nominal production capacity is 910 Nm3 /h which corresponds to an output of approximately 4.5 MW. - The electrolysers have been in operation for more than 9000 hours. - The plant produces all the hydrogen used for direct reduction and hydrogen storage.